OfirTheOne/o-benchmarker/README.md

 ## Short Intro
 To first understand the general system interaction refer to any unfamiliar objects by there names (each one will be explained soon).<br>
-The *O-Benchmarker* tool process any "benchmarker-tasks" existing in your project, benchmark them and provide a "benchmarking-report" with information about the benchmarking performance (the report is printed to current procces terminal).<br>
+The *O-Benchmarker* tool process any "benchmarker-tasks" existing in your project, benchmark them and provide a "benchmarking-report" with information about the benchmarking performance (the report is printed to current process terminal).<br>
 Generaly, the "benchmarker-task" file is exporting a specific object represent a tasks group to be measure agains each other (a group can contain one task as well), the "benchmarker-task" file name follows some pattern, used by the tool to detect the task file.

 <br>